EFICO Supplier Requirements for EUDR compliance (Update April 2025)

 2 Small and Medium Enterprises defined according to Article 3 of Directive 2013/34/EU of the European Parliament and of the Council: Enterprises which on a consolidated basis, do not exceed the limits of at least two of the three following criteria on the balance sheet date of the parent undertaking: (1) Balance sheet total: EUR 20 000 000; (2) Net turnover: EUR 40 000 000; (3) Average number of employees during the FY: 250.

-3 Until the Commission publishes the country benchmarking, all countries start with a ‘standard’ level of risk.
-This means controls conducted on 5% of operators and no access to simplified due diligence process.
+3 Until the Commission publishes the country benchmarking in June 2025, all countries start with a ‘standard’ level of risk.
+This means controls conducted on 5% of operators and no access to simplified due diligence process

-5 Rainforest Alliance (FA) offers EUDR-aligned deforestation risk assessment (using open-source maps) and legality checks to farm Certificate Holders (‘CH’) who opted-in to EUDR criteria prior to audit.
+5 RainForest Alliance (‘RFA’) offers EUDR-aligned deforestation risk assessment (using open-source maps) and legality checks to farm Certificate Holders (‘CH’) who opted-in to EUDR criteria prior to audit.
 Buyers can access key data and reports via MultiTrace.
 Farmers who comply with EUDR criteria but did not opt-in (i.e. consent for data-sharing policy) can share reports bilaterally with their buyers.
 Farm CH with a running license can request retroactive EUDR conformity check with additional fee.
-The service will be soon available to non-certified farmers.
+The service is now also available to non-certified farmers.
 More info here.

 11. Annexes